marcus-grant/notes/python.md

 Before that `task1` and `task2` are called who total 5 seconds of sleep time.
 With this the whole task loops every 10 seconds.

+## Jupyter Notebooks

+[Jupyter Notebooks][-jnb] are a great way to interact with Python and other languages.
+Especially in an exploratory capacity.
+It allows you to run code in a cell-by-cell basis.
+And to quickly see the results of that code, including graphs and other visualizations.

 ## Managing Python Environments

 ### Virtual Environments